 Responding to COVID-19: insight, support and guidance

+All CIPFA apprentices receive advice, feedback and support from experienced professional work-based learning coaches through the duration of their apprenticeship, which typically lasts about three years.
 We caught up with Tim Jones to get a bit more detail on the role of work-based learning coaches, how they assist students and if there have been any changes as a result of COVID-19.

 For an apprentice, what does the experience of having a work-based learning coach look like?

 Apprentices have four progress reviews a year with an experienced accountant and financial manager, during which the apprentice's training, knowledge, work experience and progress in developing the required skills and behaviours are discussed.
 The aim of these reviews is to ensure the apprentice is comfortable with their situation and their progress is on track.
 The coach will also provide advice on their next steps and challenges ahead.
 They are also able to help the apprentice with ad hoc requests for information, advice and resolution of issues in between reviews.
 As the coach is independent of the apprentice's employer, the apprentice can discuss any aspect of their work, studies or life in the knowledge that this will be handled sensitively and confidentially by the coach.